 Figure 5: Proposed solution for reinforcing the footing.

-The analyses carried out made it possible to identify the cause of the failure of the anchored connection: the rubber layer at the base of the equipment leverages the shear force on the anchor bolts, causing the metal to break.
-The computational approach also identified a non-conformity in the foundation design, related to the stability of the structure.
+The analyses conducted identified the cause of the failure of the lead connection: the rubber layer at the base of the equipment acts as a lever, increasing the shear force on the lead anchors and causing the metal to break.
+In addition, the computational approach also identified a non-compliance in the foundation design related to the stability of the structure.

-The work carried out led to the proposal of solutions to the problems identified.
-The proposed changes aim to ensure the safety of the equipment's operation and are easy to implement and maintain throughout its useful life.
+The work carried out led to the proposal of solutions for the problems identified.
+Thus, the proposed changes aim at safety for equipment operation and are easy to implement and maintain throughout their useful life.

-The assessment of connections between steel and concrete elements must take into account the joint behavior of these materials and the specific limit states associated with this type of connection.
+Therefore, the evaluation of connections between steel and concrete elements must be carried out taking into account the joint behavior between these materials and the specific limit states associated with this type of connection.